SUMMARY

 Significance to patient care

-As a medical oncologist treating recurrent and new gynecological cancers, Dr. Weroha sees patients who are asking questions, looking for cures and searching for hope.
-Through his research, he turns to science to find the answers, develop the cures and create hope for these patients.
-Dr. Weroha's research goal is to contribute to the knowledge that will improve current therapies and create new ones for patients with ovarian cancer and other gynecological malignancies.
+As a medical oncologist treating new and recurrent gynecological cancers, Dr. Weroha cares for patients who are asking questions, looking for cures and searching for hope.
+Through his research, Dr. Weroha strives to turn science into solutions — developing better therapies and creating new options.
+His goal is to improve current treatments and discover future therapies so that patients can live longer, healthier lives.